theuntamed839/AtomDB/AtomDB/Docs/Overview.md

   - https://source.wiredtiger.com/develop/arch-index.html
 - [ ] posix_fadvise seems viable option for compaction, where we give hint to the OS that we will read the ssts in sequential manner.
   - search on chatgpt, database basic channel "posix_fadvise vs mmap"
+- [ ] before writing the new sst, just check if there is a need for compaction and see if the file overlaps with other. so that directly compacted these files.
+- [ ] need to add magic number at the end of the sst. to mark the end of sst.
+- [ ] Think on what we can cache.

 #### Information links
 * LZ4